11/08/2022 · 8-minute read

-While many Western companies have announced plans to divest assets in Russia, often at significant expense, how organisations handle future decisions to exit countries,and whether those decisions trigger derivative actions that may be covered under D&O liability insurance, remain unknown.
+While many Western companies have announced plans to divest assets in Russia, often at significant expense, how organizations handle future decisions to exit countries — and whether those decisions trigger derivative actions that may be covered under D&O liability insurance — remain unknown.

 Some insurers have sought to impose new exclusions to reduce their exposure to claims arising from the conflict and to sanctions.
 Clients should work with their broker to understand possible coverage implications and consider challenging unclear or unhelpful exclusions to avoid potential disputes with their insurers.

-To better understand your organisation’s exposure to potential loss arising from the Russia-Ukraine conflict and to review your insurance protection, contact your Marsh advisor.
+To better understand your organization’s exposure to potential loss arising from the Russia-Ukraine conflict and to review your insurance protection, contact your Marsh advisor.